stefanobettinelli/ASCIIRogueGame/README.md

 ### Code structure ###

-The is written so that it can be further expanded with new features.
+The code is written so that it can be further expanded with new features.
 All the classes are loosly coupled and every module does only a specific thing.

 #### Class diagram ####